-“Passion, Creativity, Spirituality – this is my artistic core.
+“Passion, Creativity, Spirituality – these are my artistic core.
 Painting is a conversation, a relationship, a dance between me and the subject I am painting.
 Images either inspire or emerge as they will.
-Faces, flowers, perhaps a humble salt and pepper shaker…I never know what will beg to be painted, but once my soul is aroused, the alchemy begins.
+Faces, flowers, furry friends, perhaps a humble salt and pepper shaker…I never know what will beg to be painted, but once my soul is aroused, the alchemy begins.

 MY CREATIVE PROCESS